 I have served as the key organizer or program committee in numerous top-tier international conferences and often as the reviewer of international journals such as IEEE Transactions on Knowledge and Data Engineering (TKDE) and IEEE Transactions on Knowledge Discovery from Data (TKDD).
 I have also worked as the review panel of NSF (National Science Foundation) programs such as NSF-CISE and NSF-IIS.

+I direct Data and Data Science (DDS) Lab at Purdue University Fort Wayne.
 Students, domain experts and industry people are welcome to work with me in all areas of data mining, big data analytics/management, machine learning, database and related applications.

 Recent News / Coming Events

 · I serve as a program committee for the IEEE International Conference on Data Mining (ICDM 2018), Singapore, November 17 – 20, 2018